zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

    or a file that the connect point mentions, contains a shell expansion string with a variable that does not exist.
+ - A `socket` IP address in a connect point is not localhost.

 The following errors are not tolerated;
 when an Arti RPC client encounters any of them,